panasonic lumix dmc-gx8

 (Dragonframe was previously called Dragon Stop Motion)

 The Panasonic Lumix DMC-GX8 provides a live view over HDMI.
-This camera requires a separate connection to the computer, via a Blackmagic capture device, to access the live view.
+This camera requires a separate connection to the computer, via an HDMI capture device, to access the live view.
+We do not recommend this setup, because it is complicated and fairly expensive.
+Please consider a used Canon EOS that we support instead.

 Dragonframe controls the Panasonic Lumix DMC-GX8 ISO, shutter speed, and aperture (with digital lens).

-When using exposure simulation (Content Preview : On), the live view refresh rate will slow down to approximately the shutter speed.
+When using exposure simulation (Constant Preview : On), the live view refresh rate will slow down to approximately the shutter speed.

 - Power your camera by AC power if possible.